HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :--------------:                                         :------------------------:
 ```

 Some general registers have a dedicated use.
 Register zero will always return a zero value when read and a write operation will have no effect.
 Although there are only 16 general registers in the CPU, implementing such a register greatly simplifies the instruction design, in that it for example provides a target when the result is not needed.
-General register one is a scratch register and also serves as an implicit target for some instruction.
-Segment register zero serves as implicit target for some of the external branching instructions.
-Other general register and segment registers may have dedicated purpose defined in the runtime architecture.
+General register one is a scratch register and also serves as an implicit target for some instructions.Segment register zero serves as implicit target for some of the external branching instructions.
+Other general registers and segment registers may have dedicated purpose defined in the runtime architecture.
 Hardware only implements dedicated purposes for the above mentioned registers.

 ### Processor State